MSzmaj/ClayTestCase/README.md

 The service is deployed to: https://claytestcase.azurewebsites.net/

+You can view the swagger API docs here: https://claytestcase.azurewebsites.net/swagger/index.html

 ### Assumptions
 - The front-end app / webapp (client) is using an authentication server for the user.
 The client is then authenticated using OpenId/OAuth for all transactions to this service.
 - The lock uses public/private key cryptography and the client is able to pass the public key over to the service.